Trust types and codes

 First Home Saving Account (FHSA) trust

-- An FHSA trust has to complete and file a T3 return if the trust carried on a business or held non-qualified investments during the tax year, the trust will be taxable to the extent of the income earned from that business or those investments (Type of trust code 342 on the T3 Return).
-For more information, see Line 23 – Non-qualified investments for TFSA, RRSP, RRIF, RDSP, and RESP trusts in Guide T4013, T3 Trust Guide.
+- If the trust carried on a business or held non-qualified investments during the tax year, the trust will be taxable to the extent of the income earned from that business or those investments.
+For this type of trust code 342 must be entered on the T3 return.
+For more information, read the section Line 11 – Non-qualified investments by TFSA, RRSP, RRIF, RDSP, RESP and FHSA trusts, or disposition of interest in a partnership reported under subsection 100(1.1) of the Act in Guide T4013, T3 Trust Guide.

 - When the last holder of an FHSA dies, and the trust still exists after the exempt period, it is deemed to dispose of all its property at fair market value and immediately reacquire it at the same value on January 1 following the end of the exempt period.
 The trust loses its FHSA status, becomes a taxable inter vivos trust from that point on and is subject to the normal rules for inter vivos trusts.
 For more information, go to First Home Savings Account (FHSA).